 Jennifer Hutson is the Assistant Online Editor for Hilltop News.
-Her passion is writing of most forms, excepting poetry, but her first love is writing fiction, especially fantasy.
+Her passion is writing of most forms, excepting poetry.
 She yearns to spread the Gospel through her writing.
-Jennifer is a junior studying English with the intent of becoming a novel editor.
+Jennifer is a senior studying English with the intent of becoming a novel editor.
 Born in Indianapolis, Indiana, Jennifer moved to Oregon at the age of three, but still nurses a nominal love for the Colts.
 Her free time is spent reading, knitting, or slaying and training the monsters in her Nintendo 3DS.
-She dreams of learning Spanish, German, and Japanese, and travelling abroad.
+She dreams of learning Spanish, German, and Japanese and travelling abroad.

 Interesting Fact You Might Not Know About Jennifer:

-Jennifer is beginning her tenth year playing French horn.
+Jennifer is beginning her eleventh year playing French horn.
 She currently performs with Corban’s concert band.

-Interesting Fact You Might Not Know About Marissa:
+Interesting Fact You Might Not Know About Claire:

 Michaela Sanderson – Photo Editor